 Approved inspection station scheme

-Vehicle safety inspections are conducted by accredited approved examiners at an approved inspection station (AIS).
-If the vehicle has no defects and is safe to use on a public road, an inspection certificate may be issued to the owner or driver of the vehicle.
+Vehicle safety inspections are conducted by approved examiners at approved inspection stations (AIS).
+If the vehicle meets the minimum standard of safety and is safe to use on a public road, an inspection certificate may be issued to the owner or driver of the vehicle.

-Inspection certificates online (ICO) is a web portal which enables AIS approval holders (including nominees) and approved examiners to complete and submit safety certificates and certificates of inspection directly and online to Transport and Main Roads.
+Inspection certificates online (ICO) is a web portal which enables AIS approval holders (including nominees) and approved examiners to complete and submit safety certificates and certificates of inspection directly and online to the Department of Transport and Main Roads.

-ICO can be used for all vehicle inspection types, including light vehicles, light trailers, motorbikes, heavy vehicles and heavy trailers.
+ICO can be used for all vehicle inspection types, including light vehicles, light vehicle COIs, light trailers, motorbikes, heavy vehicles and heavy trailers.

 For more information about ICO:

 Find an AIS allows customers to search online for an AIS.
 Depending on the customer’s search criteria, they will be provided with the addresses and phone numbers of any AIS that matches their search criteria, including AISs that issue online inspection certificates or has a mobile AIS.
 If your AIS information on Find an AIS needs to be updated, contact the ICO Administrator by email at email@example.com.